thomalm/svhn-multi-digit/README.md

 This project explores how Convolutional Neural Networks (ConvNets) can be used to identify series of digits in natural images taken from The Street View House Numbers (SVHN) dataset.

-All the code in this project has been written using Python 2.7 and the ConvNets have been implemented using TensorFlow.
+All the code in this project has been written using Python 2.7 and the Convolutional Neural Networks have been implemented using TensorFlow.

 ## What is contained in this repository?